srishtisuri/snakes-and-ladders/README.md

 - Show the game piece move to the snake and ladder pieces before redirecting
 - Introduce a pause button
 - Print the console logs somewhere in the UI
+- Prevent square numbers from disappearing when the piece is on it